Human factors in diving equipment design: Rebreathers

-Rebreather equipment removes carbon dioxide from exhaled gas and replaces the oxygen, then lets the diver breathe the gas again.
-This can be done in a self-contained system carried by the diver, in a system where the scrubber is carried by the diver and gas is supplied from the surface, or where the gas is returned to the surface for recycling, and the power to circulate gas in the loop can be the lung power of the diver, energy from the supply gas pressure, or externally powered booster pumps.
-Scuba rebreathers tend to circulate the gas in the breathing loop by lung power, and the work of breathing can be a significant part of diver effort at depth, in extreme circumstances it may exceed the capacity of the diver.
+Rebreather equipment removes carbon dioxide from exhaled gas and replaces it with oxygen, allowing the diver to breathe the gas again.
+This can be done in a self-contained system carried by the diver, in a system where the scrubber is carried by the diver and gas is supplied from the surface, or where the gas is returned to the surface for recycling.
+The power to circulate gas in the loop can be the lung power of the diver, energy from the supply gas pressure, or externally powered booster pumps.
+Scuba rebreathers tend to circulate by lung power, and the work of breathing can make up a significant part of diver effort at depth; in extreme circumstances it may exceed the capacity of the diver without additional workload.
+The position of the counterlungs and the orientation of the diver in the water, can have a significant effect on work of breathing, as can the restriction of flow between the diver's teeth.

+Using two scrubber canisters in series can provide a level of redundancy in that a fault in one that allows carbon dioxide breakthrough will not necessarily directly affect the other.
+It is also possible to repack just the first scrubber after a short dive, and may be possible to also change the order so that the freshest scrubber is last in the circuit.
+Mounting the counterlung across the diver between the scrubbers can eliminate transverse shifts in the centre of buoyancy during the breathing cycle, and also mounting it longitudinally in line with the lungs eliminates longitudinal buoyancy shifts during the breathing cycle.
+The counterlung could be mounted across the back or across the chest.

-The widest variety of rebreather types is used in diving, as the physical and physiological consequences of breathing under pressure complicate the requirements, and a large range of engineering options are available depending on the specific application and available budget.
-A diving rebreather is safety-critical life-support equipment – some modes of failure can kill the diver without warning, others can require immediate appropriate response for survival.
+A wide variety of rebreather types are used in diving because of the highly variable requirements in different situations.
+A diving rebreather is safety-critical life-support equipment – some modes of failure can kill the diver without warning, some others require immediate appropriate response for survival.